Children's Day: Nepal

 In Nepal, Children's Day (बाल दिवस) is celebrated on Bhadra 29 according to the Nepali Calendar (August–September) after signing the child rights agreement with the UN.
-Earlier during the Shah Rule, Nepal used to observe Children's Day on Bhadra 4 on the birthday of H.M.
-Queen Mother Ratna Rajya Laxmi Devi Shah.
+Earlier during the Shah Rule, Nepal used to observe Children's Day on Bhadra 4 on the birthday of Queen Mother Ratna Rajya Laxmi Devi Shah.
 It is celebrated by conducting various programs in various institutions around Nepal.
 It was established as a holiday in 1990.

 After the establishment of the federalism government, Child right is under the Ministry of Women, Children, and Senior Citizens.
 On the occasion of the 58th National Children's Day Bhadra 29th 2079 Nepali Calendar with the theme of " The Foundation of Child-Friendly Society: Responsible Family, Responsible Government" celebrates Children's Day in the different areas of Nepal.

 Pakistan

-In Pakistan, the National Assembly on 16 December 2015 passed a unanimous resolution expressing grief and sadness over the martyrdom of more than 150 students and teachers of Army Public School Peshawar on 16 December 2014.
-The NA recommended that 16 December should be observed as Pakistan Children Day in memory of the martyrs.
+In Pakistan, the National Assembly on 16 December 2015 passed a unanimous resolution expressing grief and sadness over the massacre by the Taliban of 151 students and teachers of Army Public School Peshawar on 16 December 2014.
+The NA recommended that 16 December should be observed as Pakistan Children Day in memory of the victims.

-Earlier Children's Day was celebrated on 1 July.
+Children's Day had previously been celebrated on 1 July.
 In Punjab the Child Rights Cell of Department of Social Welfare Punjab collaborates with UNICEF to celebrate this day.
-Whereas, The NGO, Voice of Children Islamabad, also celebrates Children's day and arranges activities for children and parents on that day.
-The EPO and SFB also celebrate Children's day and arrange fun and interactive sessions for children and parents.
+The Voice of Children Islamabad, an NGO, also celebrates Children's Day and arranges activities for children and parents on that day.
+The EPO and SFB also celebrate Children's day and arrange interactive entertainment sessions for children and parents.

-For Children's Day, there are many festivals and events organized by schools and organizations, that focus on having fun and lively activities that kids and their families can enjoy.
-Most charitable organizations also partake in the festivities, by holding functions or partnering with bigger organizations.
-Thus, everyone joins in to make this day a memorable event each year in Pakistan.
+Many festivals and events are organized by schools and organizations for Children's Day, with entertainment and activities for families.
+Many charitable organizations hold functions or partner with bigger organizations.